+- Approximately \$6,443,175 in HOME funds

-- Up to \$5,335,192 in HOME funds
+- o Including up to \$1,107,195.75 in HOME funds will be set-aside for use by Community Housing Development Organizations (CHDOs).

-- Up to \$2,700,000 in NHTF funds
+- Approximately \$3,000,000 in NHTF funds

-- Up to \$20,000,000 in HTF funds
+- Approximately \$15,000,000 in SC HTF funds

-Final determinations on funding sources and whether an Applicant will receive repayable loans, forgivable loans, or a combination of both will be determined during the underwriting analysis.
+Final determinations on funding sources and whether an Applicant will receive repayable loans, forgivable loans, or a combination of both will be determined during the underwriting analyses conducted during the application review and the placed-in-service application review.
 Repayable loans will have an interest rate ranging from zero percent (0%) to three percent (3%) and loan terms will typically be dependent on the funding program's affordability period.
 SC Housing reserves the right to reduce or increase funding sources during the underwriting process in order to allocate program funds to their best use.